tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/01_source.md

 The best way is to install applications into your home directory or your group's shared directory by passing the option `--prefix=TargetDirName` to `./configure`.

+!!! note "What is configuration?"

+    **Configuration** refers to the arrangement or setup of various components and settings within a system, software, or device to achieve a specific behavior or function.
+It involves specifying options and parameters that control how the system or software operates.

+!!! note "`make` and `make install`"

+    make: Compiles the source code and creates binaries, typically in the current directory. make install: Installs the compiled program into system-wide directories, so it can be run from anywhere on the system.
+This step usually follows after make.

 ### Installing bwa using make

 [BWA](https://bio-bwa.sourceforge.net/) is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome. **Installation guide from the developer can be found [HERE](https://github.com/lh3/bwa).**

 #### Installation on Tufts HPC